Avaiga/taipy-doc/docs/manuals/core/versioning/configuration.md

 The versioning management system has many parameters that you can modify to accommodate your use-case (such as development or experiment mode).
-To see a list of all predefined Taipy options, you can run any Taipy script that runs a `Core` instance with the *-h* or *--help* option.
+To see a list of all predefined Taipy options, you can run the `taipy help run` command.
+Alternatively, you can use the `--help` or `-h` options by running `taipy run --help` or `taipy run -h`.

 Here is the list of the configuration options you can use in the CLI to configure the version management system:

 - **--development** or **-dev**: With the `--development` argument, Taipy runs the application in *development* mode using the unique development version.
 All existing